Maternal Suicide

 ➡️ Create a Federal Maternal Psychiatry Consultation Program to permanently fund existing state programs and expand to other states (HRSA)

-➡️ Child Protective Services in favor of Safety Plans when a Patient is suicidal
+➡️ Revise Child Welfare Law (CAPTA) to remove mandatory reporting to Child Protective Services in favor of safety plans when a patient is suicidal

-Ensure all women have Access to Maternity Care via Infrastructure (like libraries, roads, police, etc.)
+➡️Ensure all women have access to maternity care via infrastructure (like libraries, roads, police, etc.)

 Centers for Medicaid and Medicare Services (CMS):